Updated on 2023-04-23 GMT+08:00

 String

 Gender.
-Value options are as follows: M: male; F: female; X: third gender.
+The options are: M: male; F: female; X: third gender.

 nationality